EthanRosenthal/website-source/content/blog/starting-shutting-quickly/index.md

 ## The Progress

 Like a good student of Silicon Valley, I worked hard to build a Minimum Viable Product (MVP) and get it in front of potential users.
-I did this.

 I had started working on this problem part-time around May 2019 and switched to full-time in July.
 By mid-August, I had a proper MVP consisting of a public-facing API, ETL pipelines, and a UI consisting of both a conventional SaaS CRUD app and interactive dashboards.

 The MVP was ugly and feature-incomplete.
 I gritted my teeth and showed it to people.
 I spent mid-August to mid-November pitching the product to companies, getting rejected, and working on the product.
 My goal was to determine whether it was possible to build a general _product_ to monitor 80% of peoples' ML models, or if everybody's ML systems were so bespoke that custom monitoring solutions would have to be built for each one.
 I still have not answered this question.

+{{< figure src="api_docs.png" caption="API Docs" >}}

 ## The Problems